+What are some of your favorite children’s books about activism?
 Feed by M.T.
 Anderson.
 Even though this media-saturated world is chokingly oppressive, Violet still fights the good fight.
 For younger readers, I would recommend Doreen Rappaport’s biographies, such as Martin’s Big Words.
 Jeannie Baker’s picture books don’t necessarily feature activist characters, but their conservationist themes might inspire a reader to act.
 There’s some outstanding middle grade nonfiction, too: Phillip Hoose’s Claudette Colvin: Twice Toward Justice and Tanya Lee Stone’s Almost Astronauts: 13 Women Who Dared to Dream come to mind.

 Is there anything else you’d like to add?

 If any of your readers live in DC, MD, VA, NY, CT, PA, IL, WI, MN, and possibly CO, those are the planned states for Isatou Ceesay’s U.S. Visit Tour and it would be an extraordinary opportunity for activists and children’s book lovers to hear her speak.
 The event calendar at MirandaPaul.com is being updated each week with new event dates/times, so continue to check back or sign up for email updates.
 I’m so thrilled for her to come, because after working so hard for so long, this trip for Isatou will about getting a little of the recognition she deserves and continuing her work on another level.